Online path 2026

 Technical requirements

-In order to succeed in their online path studies all applicants are required to have access to:
+In order to succeed in their Online path studies all applicants are required to have access to:

-- a stable internet connection
+• a stable internet connection

-- a working computer
+• a working computer

-- web camera
+• web camera

-- microphone/headset with mic.
+• microphone/headset with mic.

 Fees

-The fee for the online path is €3,650 (autumn semester 2026) and €4,900 for the studies on campus (spring semester 2027).
+The fee for the Online path is €3,650 (autumn semester 2026) and €4,900 for the studies on campus (spring semester 2027).
 Since the online path consists of continuing education studies all applicants are required to pay for the 30 ECTS and an applicant cannot gain a student status while completing the path.
 An applicant can apply to become a degree status student after completing the first period of the path with the condition of completing the second period.
 See below for more information on the process.
-Please note that an applicant might be exempt from tuition fees and the application fee, but all applicants are required to complete the online path fee.
+Please note that an applicant might be exempt from tuition fees and the application fee, but all applicants are required to pay the Online path fee.
 See Studyinfo's guide on who is required to pay tuition fees.

-The tuition fees and scholarships for admitted students in 2026 will apply to those admitted through the online path starting from the second year.
+The tuition fees and scholarships for admitted students in 2026 will apply to those admitted through the Online path starting from the second year.
 There is an application fee of €100, which needs to be paid by applicants from outside the EU, EEA or Switzerland when applying for degree student status.
 Please check our Tuition fees and scholarships page for more information.

 Online path to International Business

-The online path has 40 study places reserved for the International Business programme and they are divided into three different country-specific groups.
-Study places to online path are granted in order of submitted applications.
+The Online path has 40 study places reserved for the International Business programme and they are divided into three different country-specific groups.
+Study places to Online path are granted in order of submitted applications.
 If there are more applicants than study places then there will be a waiting list.

-- Group 1 has 15 places for applicants from India and Vietnam.
+• Group 1 has 15 places for applicants from India and Vietnam.

-- Group 2 has 15 places for applicants from Morocco and Türkiye
+• Group 2 has 15 places for applicants from Morocco and Türkiye

-- Group 3 has 10 places for applicants from any of the not previously mentioned countries
+• Group 3 has 10 places for applicants from any of the not previously mentioned countries

 If there are free places in one of the groups they will be allocated to the other groups in order.